Key takeaways

 | One-Click Deploy | Launch an OpenClaw instance without infrastructure work |

-| Sandbox Isolation | Each instance runs in its own isolated environment |
+| Sandbox Isolation | Each instance runs in its own isolated runtime environment |

-| Credential Safety | Credentials managed by platform, not exposed locally |
+| Credential Safety | Scoped access controls with rotating credentials, managed by the platform |

 Product Surfaces / Editions